Pivotality, twisted centres and the anti-double of a Hopf monad: Monoidal categories, bimodule categories and the centre construction

 Adjunctions between monoidal categories are a broad topic with many facets, see \cite[Chapter~3]{Aguiar2010}.
 For our purposes, we can restrict ourselves to the following situation.

-\begin{definition} We call an adjunction $\stdadj$ between monoidal categories $\cat C$ and $\cat D$ \emph{oplax monoidal} if $F$ and $U$ are oplax monoidal functors and the unit and counit of the adjunction are oplax monoidal natural transformations.
-If $F$ and $U$ are moreover strong monoidal, we call $\stdadj$ a \emph{(strong) monoidal adjunction}. \end{definition}
+\begin{definition} We call an adjunction \(\stdadj\) between monoidal categories \(\cat C\) and \(\cat D\) \emph{oplax monoidal} if \(F\) and \(U\) are oplax monoidal functors and the unit and counit of the adjunction are oplax monoidal natural transformations.\footnote{ In this case, by e.g.~\cite[Lemma~7.10]{Turaev2017}, the functor \(U\) turns out to be strong monoidal. } If \(F\) and \(U\) are moreover strong monoidal, we call \(\stdadj\) a \emph{(strong) monoidal adjunction}. \end{definition}

 An efficient means for computations in strict monoidal categories are \emph{string diagrams}.
 They consist of strings labelled with objects and vertices between the strings labelled with morphisms.
 If two string diagrams can be transformed into each other, the morphisms that they represent are equal.
-A more detailed description is given in \cite{Selinger2011}.
+A more detailed description is given in \cite{joyal91,Selinger2011}.
 Our convention is to read diagrams from top to bottom and left to right.
 Taking tensor products is depicted by gluing diagrams together horizontally; composition equates to gluing vertically.
 Identity morphisms are given by unlabelled vertices.
 The unit object is represented by the empty edge.